Feugon/Simple-Compiler/README.md

 This defines the syntax for the custom language used in this project, written in Backus-Naur Form (BNF).

 #### Program Structure
-A program consists of one or more statements.

 ```bnf
 <program>        ::= {<statement>}
 ```

 #### Statements
-A statement can be an assignment, if-statement, expression, print statement, or a repeat loop.

 ```bnf
 <statement>      ::= <assignment> nl